JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7892 days**.

-And here is a just a random fact -  **There are five years in a quinquennium**.
+And here is a just a random fact -  **Scientists with high-speed cameras have discovered that rain drops are not tear shaped but rather look like hamburger buns.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)